talonhub/community/PRACTICES.md

   - Community uses a noun-verb pattern, such as using `window close` instead of `close window`.
   - Our convention is to capitalize single letters to slightly improve readability.
   - Talon currently only handles alphabetic characters and spoken forms.
 Spell out numbers, symbols, etc.
-  - Avoid unnecessary command anchoring.
-Anchoring is typically only used when needed to prevent misrecognitions or ambiguities, such as putting `$` after a command ending with the `user.prose` capture so that everything the user says at the end is interpreted as part of that command.
+  - Command anchoring is typically only used when needed to prevent misrecognitions or ambiguities, such as putting `$` after a command ending with the `user.prose` capture so that everything the user says at the end is interpreted as part of that command.
+Anchoring is also useful for commands that users would strongly want to avoid triggering on accident and would not use often by putting `^` at the start and `$` at the end.
   - Consider using a prefix word for a group of commands, such as window commands being prefixed with the word `window`.
 Making the commands longer reduces the probability of misrecognitions, and adding a prefix helps prevent conflicts.
   - Hesitate to add short commands — especially to the global grammar — because single syllable commands can easily misrecognize with each other.
   - Consider testing that your spoken forms recognize with multiple Conformer speech engines.